 The Subject Crossing will be built in road ROW.
-Euclid Avenue road ROW is 80' wide.
-Please see Appendix A: Midtown Road Research for details.
+36th Street road ROW is 80' wide (please see Appendix A: Midtown Road Research for details) and existing TEP structures are present.
+The MRP 138 kV line will be added to the existing structures in a double-circuit configuration.